• Skip to primary navigation

 • Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-• Store leftover Cullen skink within a covered container in the refrigerator for up to 3 days.
+• Store leftover Cullen Skink within a covered container in the refrigerator for up to 3 days.

-• Cullen skink is easy to prepare as gluten-free.
+• Cullen Skink is easy to prepare as gluten-free.
 Simply use a gluten-free vegetable stock and check that your smoked tofu and any seasoning blends are free from gluten ingredients.

 Nutrition